 A non-birding day.
 After breakfast at our hotel, we will head to Marrakesh airport where the tour will conclude in the mid-morning.
-You may like to extend your stay in this part of the world by joining our Spain: Spring Birding Extravaganza tour where we find a complementary set of great birds to those here, such as Wallcreeper, Iberian Magpie, Great Bustard, Little Bustard, Spanish Imperial Eagle, Cinereous Vulture, White-throated Dipper, Citril Finch, Iberian Grey Shrike, White-backed Woodpecker, Alpine Accentor, White-winged Snowfinch, and many more.
+You may like to extend your stay in this part of the world by joining our Birding Tour Spain: Spring Birding Extravaganza tour where we find a complementary set of great birds to those here, such as Wallcreeper, Iberian Magpie, Great Bustard, Little Bustard, Spanish Imperial Eagle, Cinereous Vulture, Citril Finch, Iberian Grey Shrike, Alpine Accentor, White-winged Snowfinch, and many more.